AppliedBioinformatics/uwa_darwins_daisy/docs.md

 ![Go Non-core gene subset](/plots/go_enrichment/ncore_15_enrch_go_v_distance_frm_santiago.png) Both a standard linear regression and GLM (Poisson Model) showed a significant negative correlation between distance from Santiago and the number of genes belonging to the top 15 most enriched GO terms within the non-core dataset.
-I will need to interpret this result to try to explain why the subset shows a greater correllation compared to the whole non-core gene set.
+I will need to interpret this result to try to explain why the subset shows a greater correlation compared to the whole non-core gene set.
 Below are the results of the statistical tests for the non-core GO subset used to generate the figure